practicaldsc/practicaldsc.github.io/final-project/index.md

 ```

 > 1. Run `bundle install` and then `bundle exec jekyll serve`.
 >    If, after that, you still can't render your site locally, let us know what error `bundle exec jekyll serve` throws for you and we'll try and troubleshoot!
+Or, checkout [Troublshooting](https://jekyllrb.com/docs/troubleshooting/) to see if your questions have already been answered.

 ---